hebertcisco/nestjs-rest-boilerplate/README.md

 ## Introduction
 The main file is [src/server.ts](src/server.ts).
 The server is divided into domain, infra, and shared resources.

-### Domain
+### Modules
-The domain is the core of the application.
+The Modules is the core of the application.
 It is the place where the business logic is implemented.

 ### Infra
 The infra is the place where the infrastructure is implemented.
 It is the place where the database is implemented.